dotnet/diagnostics/documentation/debugging-coredump.md

 ### Getting symbols ###

+Because SOS now has symbol download support, this step can be skipped if the matching version of the "host" program is available on the machine loading the dump.
+Usually the host program is "dotnet" but each .NET Core SDK has a different version.

 First install the dotnet CLI symbol tool.
 This only needs to be down once.
 See this [link](https://github.com/dotnet/symstore/tree/master/src/dotnet-symbol#install) for more details.

     ~$ dotnet tool install -g dotnet-symbol